TomsBazbauers/SalaryService/README.md

 # Salary Service

 ### Description:
 Simple salary service for calculating employee salaries based on reported time.
-Unit tested with XUnit and FluentAssertions NuGet.
+:heavy_check_mark: Unit tested with XUnit and FluentAssertions NuGet.

 ### Brief:
 - A company can have any number of employees.